jlangch/venice/doc/readme/macros.md

      ret#))
 ```

-... and expanding it with `macroexpand-all`, it shows how the problem is solved
+... and expanding it with `macroexpand-all`
-now:

 ```clojure
 (macroexpand-all '(let [start 1 end 2]
                     (time-3 (+ start end))))
 ```

-results to
+... it results to

 ```clojure
 (let [start 1 end 2]